 Mr Parker says he is confident both Mr Watson and Mr Aitchison would have been elected no matter which party they had represented.

-“I think they were elected less because of the Borders Party and more because of who they are as individuals.
-Both are able councillors and Nicholas has contributed a lot to his local ward.”
+“I think they were elected less because of the Borders Party and more because of who they are as individuals.”